 - 1 large onion, diced

-- 1 14-ounce can coconut milk (light or full-fat will both work)
+- 1 14-ounce can lite coconut milk (lite or full-fat will both work)

 - 5 ounces baby kale (or 1 bunch regular kale, stems removed and roughly chopped)